brooksbrown/flask-users-blueprint/README.md

 flask-users-blueprint
 =====================

-A Flask Blueprint for site users
+A Flask Blueprint for user functionality.

+At 1.0 this Blueprint will contain
+- User and Role models
+- A UserWrapper for Flask-Login
+- Login, logout, register, and other account forms